 Using Eppo SDK with pre-forking servers

-Pre-forking is a strategy used by certain server runtimes, like uWSGI and Spring, to improve performance.
+Pre-forking is a strategy used by some server runtimes, like uWSGI, Puma and Spring, to improve performance.
 In this model, the server creates a pool of worker processes by forking from a single main process.
 This approach avoids the overhead of repeatedly initializing the server and the framework.
 Instead, initialization is only done once and the process is "copied" to workers in ready state.

 Pre-forking is particularly effective for web servers with long initialization times, as it speeds up the process of spawning new workers.